Tenants' Rights in Minnesota

 If you paid part of your rent and the landlord did not give you a receipt stating that you have to pay the rest of the rent, your landlord might not be able to evict you for not paying the rest of the rent owed.
 This includes partial payments made for the month you are in court.
 However, you still might owe the rent to your landlord, who could withhold part of your security deposit when you move out or sue you in Conciliation Court to collect it.

 If you withheld your rent because your landlord has not made needed repairs, you should bring the withheld rent (in cash) to court because you may need to deposit it into court.
 Also, bring all the photographs, letters to your landlord, inspection reports, and witnesses you have to help prove your case.
-You can ask the judge to lower your rent because of repair problems.
+You can ask the judge to lower your rent because of repair problems (see Sue for Rent Abatement in Chapter 5.
+Minnesota Tenants Remedies Act).

 If you bring the rent owed to court (or if you paid the rent after the landlord filed the case), you can ask the court to give you up to 7 days to pay the landlord's filing and late fee if the court orders you to pay it.
 The landlord’s fees will usually be written on the Complaint.

 If your landlord improperly raised your rent, the court should order that you do not have to pay the increase.
-The landlord must give you proper notice to raise the rent and cannot raise the rent to retaliate against you (see page 30).
+The landlord must give you proper notice to raise the rent and cannot raise the rent to retaliate against you (see Legal Action and Retaliation in Chapter 6.
+Lead Poisoning).
 You must bring to court the amount of rent you owed before the increase.
 If the judge decides that the increase was proper, you will have to pay the increased rent amount.
 The court will tell you when you need to pay the increase.

 Many landlords will charge a late fee for late rent and add it to the amount you owe.
 If you did not agree to a late fee, you should tell the judge.
 Even if your lease allows your landlord to charge a late fee, the fee might not be valid.
 To be legal, a late fee must be reasonable and must only cover costs that the landlord paid because your rent was late.
 It must not be a penalty.
 Talk to a lawyer to see if your landlord charged a legal late fee.

 If the Complaint states that you got notice to move out and you did not move, make sure the landlord gave you proper notice.
-The landlord usually does not have to give a reason for giving you the notice, but they cannot retaliate against you (see page 30).
+The landlord usually does not have to give a reason for giving you the notice, but they cannot retaliate against you (see Legal Action and Retaliation in Chapter 6.
+Lead Poisoning).
 If your landlord accepted rent from you after the date you were supposed to move, the notice to move out has been canceled.
 Bring to court all receipts, canceled checks, or witnesses to prove that your landlord got your rent.

 If the Complaint states that you broke the lease and you do not think you did, bring photographs, documents, receipts, and witnesses to court that will help you prove your case.
 If your landlord accepted rent from you after the dates on which the landlord says you broke the lease, the landlord may have given up the right to use those incidents as reasons to evict you.